couchbase/cbft/DESIGN.md

       |  | Compact both src & dest.   |  moves cannot happen concurrently
       v  \----------------------------/  with another set of vbucket moves.

-### Increasing availability of PIndexes

-TBD / design sketch - basically, cbftint will need to delete old PIndexes only after new PIndexes are built up on the new nodes.
-An advanced MCP (Managed, Central Planner) could provide this orchestration.

-### Limit backfills
+### Limit Concurrent cbft Backfills

-TBD / design sketch - each new pindex being built up on a new node means KV backfills.
+Each new PIndex building built up on a new node means KV backfills (a backfill for each VBucket that's covered by the PIndex).
 Need to throttle the number of concurrent "new pindex builds".
 An advanced MCP (Managed, Central Planner) could provide this throttling.

+### Increasing Availability of PIndexes

+The proposed design is that the MCP should only unassign old PIndexes only after new PIndexes are built up on the new nodes.
+The MCP can do this by computing a new plan, but only saving it off to the side somewhere in the Cfg, similar to how ns-server computes a fast-forward VBucket map.

+The MGP can then choose subset of the fast-forward plan to publish in steps to the plan Cfg that janitors are subscribing to.
+In other words, the MCP is roughly using the Cfg as a persistent, distributed message blackboard, where the MCP performs recurring, episodic writes to the plan in the Cfg to move the distributed cbft janitors closer and closer to the final, fast-forward plan.

+In pseudocode, the MCP roughly does the following...

+  while cfg.get("plan") != fastForwardPlan:
+     result = block until external orchestrator (i.e. ns-server) allows us to do another episode of work;
+     if result == cancellation:
+       break

+     currPlan := cfg.get("plan")

+     pindexesToAdd, pindexesToRemove :=
+        calcSubsetOfFastForwardPlanToWorkOnNext(currPlan, fastForwardPlan)

+     nextPlan := currPlan.incorporate(pindexesToAdd)
+     cfg.set("plan", nextPlan)

+     wait until cancelled or until
+       all janitors have implemented the pindexesToAdd;

+     nextPlan := nextPlan.incorporate(pindexesToRemove)
+     cfg.set("plan", nextPlan)

+     wait until cancelled or until
+       all janitors have implemented the pindexesToRemove;

+     ask all nodes to delete old pindex files;

 ### Controlled compactions of PIndexes